Things to Do

 Mt Victoria, 25 minutes away, has a quaint independent cinema called Mt Vic Flicks which shows an eclectic mix of quality films from Australia and abroad, arthouse to kids, new releases to classics.

 Near Lithgow are the outdoor Japanese Baths called Sparadise.

 Find out what fruits and nuts are seasonal and if there are any picking opportunities in the area.
 You pay for what you pick and this can include walnuts, apples, berries, cherries, peaches, nashies and more.

 OR Spend an hour or two on some lovely Local Walks.

-Walls Lookout: Turn off Bells Line of Road at the Pierces Pass Road 11km west of Mount Tomah.
-Travel along gravel road for 1 km to picnic area and park in top carpark.
+Walls Lookout: (Bronwen's favourite) Turn off Bells Line of Road at the Pierces Pass Road 11km west of Mount Tomah (8 minutes).
+Park in picnic area and park in top carpark.
 This walk offers spectacular views of the Grose Valley from the cliff top.
 Caution: the cliff edge is overhanging and unfenced but is absolutely spectacular.

 Grade: Easy 3km return

 The Gorge Walking Track: Turn right on to Bells Line of Road towards Bilpin and in 5 minutes turn into Valley Ridges Road and proceed for 2km to the Waratah Native Garden Picnic Area.
 From the picnic area the track leads down to the cool mossy gully of a tributary of Hungerfords Creek.
 Koalas have been seen in the forks of eucalypt trees along the track, listen for the mimicking cry of a lyrebird.